erick-m-lean-analytics/Operations-Analytics-Portfolio/README.md

 In high-volume JIT environments, designing synchronised routes that minimise operational cost is a highly iterative and time-intensive process.
 Because a planner must manually simulate the dynamic interactions between Takt Time, container volumes, and physical path constraints, even minor changes to production variables require a total recalculation of the logistics network.

 Without the computational speed of a digital optimisation tool, the planning lead time is significantly prolonged.
 This delay limits the operation's ability to respond to real-time changes and increases the risk of:
+- Delayed production and shipment
+- Operational Chaos:
    - Traffic Congestion: Difficulty in precisely phasing vehicle departures to avoid simultaneous arrivals in unidirectional (one-way) aisles.
    - Inventory Imbalance: The challenge of perfectly aligning replenishment cycles with consumption rates, leading to lineside overflows or critical stock-outs.

 **Key Objectives**